jrheard/akaptur.github.com/source/_posts/2013-10-31-python-puzzle-solutions.markdown

 True
 ```

+_Edit: As Jessica points out, I'm wrong here: her solution does pass the order test.
+She also notes that the restriction against state wasn't present in the blog post (and she didn't see the [original tweet](https://twitter.com/akaptur/status/395252265117687808)).
+Full credit to Jessica, then!_

 #### Javier Novoa Cataño
-[Javier](https://twitter.com/JaviStitch) suggests a simpler solution for Python 2 that fails in the same way Jessica's does:
+[Javier](https://twitter.com/JaviStitch) suggests a solution for Python 2 that fails the order test:

 ``` python
 >>> True = not True